umaizirfan/testable/README.md

 We've setup Rspec and Cucumber in this repo.
 Feel free to choose one that fits you the best, or use any other e2e testing framework.

-Upon completion please push your tests to this repo!

 ## Setup